 Berkey Water Filter Review

-About a year and a half ago I bought the Berkey Light Water Filter With 2 Black Filter Elements (as seen in the picture to the left), and now I’m finally going to post my Berkey water filter review.
+About a year and a half ago I bought the Berkey Light Water Filter With 2 Black Filter Elements (as seen in the picture to the right), and now I’m finally going to post my Berkey water filter review.

 First off, if you don’t have a good way to purify water, you need to get one soon.
 Unless you have enough space to store several months worth of water, you’ll need to collect water and purify it during long-term disasters.
 You’ll have to harvest rainwater, collect it from lakes or streams, or find some other way to get it.
 After that you’ll have several options.